For optimal performance while using Classworks, we recommend the following content filter changes and bandwidth recommendations below.

 For those districts unable to whitelist using DNS names above, Classworks content uses Amazon CloudFront content delivery service for all it's instructional and assessment content.
 We would recommend whitelisting the IP addresses in Amazon knowledge base below:

 Many factors affect actual connection speed, including the following: proxy servers, firewalls, switches, and available bandwidth of the local network.
 The available bandwidth depends on the number of users and other applications running across the network.

-If other bandwidth-intensive activities (VoIP, streaming audio/video, and general network traffic) are running on the same network segment as Classworks workstation, performance of web based application may suffer.
+If other bandwidth-intensive activities (VoIP, streaming audio/video, and general network traffic) are running on the same network segment as Classworks workstation, the performance of web-based application may suffer.

 Recommended per student bandwidth